-C. Staff support for the Strike Force shall be provided by the Office of the Governor and the Secretary of Commerce and Trade.
+C. Staff support for the Strike Force shall be provided by the Office of the Governor and the

+Secretary of Commerce and Trade.
 All agencies of the Commonwealth shall assist the Strike Force upon request.

-D. On or before December 1 of each year, the Strike Force shall report to the Governor and the General Assembly on its activities.
+D. On or before December 1 of each year, the Strike Force shall report to the Governor and the

-E. For the purposes of this section, "economic disaster" means an employment loss of at least five percent during the immediately preceding six-month period, the closure or downsizing of a major regional employer in an economically distressed area, a natural disaster or act of terrorism for which the Governor has declared a state of emergency, or other economic crisis situations, which in the opinion of the Governor adversely affect the welfare of the citizens of the Commonwealth.
+- D. On or before December 1 of each year, the Strike Force shall report to the Governor and the General Assembly on its activities. - E. For the purposes of this section, "economic disaster" means an employment loss of at least five percent during the immediately preceding six-month period, the closure or downsizing of a major regional employer in an economically distressed area, a natural disaster or act of terrorism for which the Governor has declared a state of emergency, or other economic crisis situations, which in the opinion of the Governor adversely affect the welfare of the citizens of the Commonwealth.